munificent/game-programming-patterns/book/data-locality.markdown

 ^code update-particle-system

 But it turns out that we don't actually need to process *all* of the particles all the time.
-The particle system has a fixed-size pool of objects, but most of the time, they aren't all actively twinkling across the screen.
+The particle system has a fixed-size pool of objects, but they aren't usually all actively twinkling across the screen.
 The easy answer is something like this:

 ^code particles-is-active

-For every particle, we <span name="branch">check</span> that flag before we update it.
-That means loading the memory for the flag into the cache along with the rest of the particle's data.
-If the particle *isn't* active, then we just skip over it to the next particle.
-So loading all of that into the cache was a waste of time.
+We give `Particle` a flag to track whether its in use or not.
+In the update loop, we <span name="branch">check</span> that for each particle.
+That loads the flag into the cache, along with all of that particle's other data.
+If the particle *isn't* active, then we just skip over that to the next one.
+The rest of the particle's data that we loaded into the cache is a waste.

 The fewer active particles there are, the more we're skipping across memory.
-The faster we do that, the more cache misses there are between actually doing useful work updating active particles.
-If that array is large and has *lots* of inactive particles in it, we're back to just thrashing the cache again.
+The more we do that, the more cache misses there are between actually doing useful work updating active particles.
+If the array is large and has *lots* of inactive particles in it, we're back to just thrashing the cache again.

 Having objects in a contiguous array doesn't solve much if the objects we're actually processing aren't contiguous in it.
-If littered with inactive objects we have to dance around, we're right back to the original problem.
+If it's littered with inactive objects we have to dance around, we're right back to the original problem.

 <aside name="branch">

 Savvy low-level coders can see another problem here.
 Doing an `if` check for every particle can cause a *branch misprediction* and a *pipeline stall*.
 In modern CPUs a single "instruction" actually takes several clock cycles.
-To keep the CPU busy, instructions are pipelined such that the subsequent instructions start processing before the first one finishes.
+To keep the CPU busy, instructions are *pipelined* so that the subsequent instructions start processing before the first one finishes.

 To do that, the CPU has to guess which instructions it will be executing next.
 In straight line code, that's easy, but with flow control, it's harder.
-While it's executing the jump instruction for the `if`, does it guess that the particle is active and start executing the code for the `update()` call, or does it guess that it isn't?
+While it's executing the instructions for that `if`, does it guess that the particle is active and start executing the code for the `update()` call, or does it guess that it isn't?

-To handle this, the chip does *branch prediction:* it sees which branches your code previously took and guesses that it will do that again.
+To answer that, the chip does *branch prediction:* it sees which branches your code previously took and guesses that it will do that again.
 But when the loop is constantly toggling between particles that are and aren't active, that prediction fails.

 When it does, the CPU has to ditch the instructions it had started speculatively processing (a *pipeline flush*) and start over.
-The performance impact of this varies widely by machine, but this is why you see some coders avoid flow control in hot code.
+The performance impact of this varies widely by machine, but this is why you sometimes see developers avoid flow control in hot code.

 </aside>

-Given the subtitle of this section, you can probably guess the solution.
+Given the title of this section, you can probably guess the answer.
 Instead of *checking* the active flag, we'll *sort* by it.
 We'll keep all of the active particles in the front of the list.
 If we know all of those particles are active, we don't have to check the flag at all.

 We can also easily keep track of how many active particles there are.
 With this, our update loop turns into this thing of beauty: